ElectronicBg/PolarBezierVisualizer/README.md

 ---

-## 5. First De Casteljau level — the derived Bézier curve
+# 🔀 Derived Bézier & Polar curve

-The first subdivision level is:
+The first De Casteljau level is:

     Pi(1)(t) = (1 − t) · Pi + t · P(i+1)

-These points form a **new Bézier curve of degree n−1**.
+These points define a **new Bézier curve of degree n−1**.

-The project draws this curve in real time using the slider **t**.

-This construction is the geometric foundation of:

-- Subdivision
-- Tangents
-- Polar curves
-- Projective duality

----

-## 6. Polar of a Bézier curve

-In projective geometry:

-Given a Bézier curve C and a point Q, the **polar of Q with respect to C** is the set of all points on C whose tangent lines pass through Q.
+In projective geometry, the **polar of a point Q** with respect to a Bézier curve C is the set of points on C whose tangent lines pass through Q.

 For Bézier curves:

-- If C has degree n
+    If C has degree n
-- The polar curve has degree n−1
+    the polar has degree n−1

-Geometrically, this polar curve can be constructed from the first De Casteljau level.
+The project visualizes this polar curve in real time.

 ---

-## 7. Smart point insertion
+# 🧠 Smart point management

-When a new control point is added, the system:
+When adding a new control point, the system:

 1. Converts the control polygon to world space
 2. Finds the longest segment
-3. Inserts the new point at the midpoint
+3. Inserts the new point at its midpoint

+When removing points, **FIFO order** is used:

+    First added point → first removed

-This produces smooth refinement without deforming the curve shape.
+This keeps the curve stable and predictable while preserving the endpoints.

 ---

-## 8. FIFO removal of control points

-When reducing the number of points, the system removes points in **FIFO order**:

-> The first added point is the first removed.

-This guarantees:

-- Stable endpoints
-- Predictable behavior
-- No random curve collapse

----

-## 9. Camera system

-The viewport supports:

-- Middle mouse / right mouse panning
-- Mouse wheel zoom
-- Smooth damping
-- “Frame curve” (fit curve to view)

-This makes the scene behave like a real curve editor.

----

-## 10. Rendering system
+# 🖥️ Rendering

 The curve resolution adapts to screen size and curvature:

-    segments = curve_pixel_length / pixels_per_segment

 High-curvature regions automatically receive more segments for smoothness.

-Sorting layers ensure the Bézier curve renders on top of the polar grid.
+Sorting layers ensure the Bézier curve is always rendered above the polar grid.

 ---

-## 11. What this system is good for

-This tool is ideal for:

-- Studying Bézier geometry
-- Teaching De Casteljau
-- Exploring projective duality
-- Procedural shape design
-- Spline-based tools
-- Mathematical visualization

----

-## 12. Why polar coordinates

-Polar Bézier curves allow:

-- Natural circular motion
-- Rotation by angle instead of matrix math
-- Radial scaling
-- Spiral and wave-like shapes
-- Intuitive geometric control

-They are especially powerful for:

-- Radial UI
-- Waves
-- Orbits
-- Rotating patterns

----

-## 13. Summary

-This project is not just a curve drawer.

-It is a **geometric laboratory** for Bézier curves, polar coordinates, and projective geometry — implemented interactively in Unity.

-You are not drawing lines.

-You are exploring geometry.